Awards and Recognition

 Which coldwater fish qualify?

-• Qualifying coldwater fish are found in the Inland Coldwater Fishes section and the Anadromous Fishes section of the California Fishing Passport (shad, sturgeon, and striped bass do not qualify as coldwater fish)
+• Qualifying coldwater fish are found in the Inland Coldwater Fishes (PDF) section and the Anadromous Fishes (PDF) section of the California Fishing Passport (shad, sturgeon, and striped bass do not qualify as coldwater fish)

 • For recognition as a California Fishing Passport Coldwater Angler, any 3 of the following species qualify.